 Working with dangerous substances or at dangerous heights alone is not a sufficient excuse anymore for catastrophic or fatal injuries.
 Our industries have developed equipment that, if operated correctly, should protect more of our workers from unnecessary harm.
 We believe that making a living should not come at the cost of a great injury we want to help restore justice when you are hurt by the negligence of others.

-Call Arnold & Itkin today at (225) 412-6348 for compassionate legal representation in your Louisiana oilfield injury case.
+Call Arnold & Itkin today at (225) 412-6348 or fill out our online contact form for compassionate legal representation in your Louisiana oilfield injury case.